Continuing Education Lifelong Learning Annual Southeast Regional ADHD Conference

 The Southeast Regional ADHD Conference is held annually at Bryant Conference Center in Tuscaloosa, Alabama.

-A discounted room block is available for conference attendees at the Hotel Capstone, conveniently located directly next door to Bryant Conference Center.
+A discounted room block is available for conference attendees at both the Hotel Capstone and Hampton Inn University.

 HotelHotel Capstone